-The Curaçao Martial-Arts Federation (CUMAFE) was founded in 2003 with the aim to regulate, facilitate and practice martial arts, including Muay Thai, Kickboxing, MMA, Karate, etc. This non-profit organization was founded under the chairmanship of Dudley Josepa, former world champion karate.
+The Curaçao Martial-Arts Federation (CUMAFE) was founded July 7, 2003 with the aim to regulate, facilitate and practice martial arts, including Muay Thai, Kickboxing, MMA, Karate, etc. This non-profit organization was founded under the chairmanship of Dudley Josepa, former world champion karate.
 Edwin Baas is board member since day one.